-I originally wanted open shelving and decided it would look best to have closed storage for books, board games and to cover up the clutter.
-We found 27″ ready to assemble cabinets and had to majorly alter the backs due to the angle of the wall.
+I originally wanted open shelving and decided it would look best to have closed storage for books, and board games and to cover up the clutter.
+We found 27″ ready-to-assemble cabinets and had to majorly alter the backs due to the angle of the wall.
 Mr. DD used mostly wood from our scrap pile to build the base for cabinet boxes.
-The only wood we purchased was the PureBond plywood for the murphy bed frame and platform.
+The only wood we purchased was the PureBond plywood for the Murphy bed frame and platform.

 You would never know that one side of the concave wall was longer than the other.
 Now we are ready to prep and paint all the Frankenstein wood and cabinet doors.
 The Murphy bed was the very last thing that needed to be completed to start the rental process.